CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

-# Lab 01: Prepare Data in Power BI Desktop
+# Lab 01: Get data in Power BI

 ## Lab scenario

-In this lab you commence the development of a Power BI Desktop solution for the Adventure Works company.
-It involves connecting to source data, previewing the data, and using data preview techniques to understand the characteristics and quality of the source data.
+This lab is designed to introduce you to Power BI Desktop application and how to connect to data and how to use data preview techniques to understand the characteristics and quality of the source data.

-In this lab you learn how to:
+In this lab, you learn how to:

-- Open Power BI Desktop
+- Open Power BI Desktop.

-- Set Power BI Desktop options

-- Connect to source data
+- Connect to different data sources.

-- Preview source data
+- Preview source data with Power Query.

-- Use data preview techniques to better understand the data
+- Use data profiling features in Power Query.

-## Lab story

-This lab is one of many in a series of labs that was designed as a complete story from data preparation to publication as reports and dashboards.
-You can complete the labs in any order.
-However, if you intend to work through multiple labs, for the first 10 labs, we suggest you do them in the following order:

-1. **Prepare Data in Power BI Desktop**

-2. Load Data in Power BI Desktop

-3. Model Data in Power BI Desktop

-4. Create DAX Calculations in Power BI Desktop

-5. Create Advanced DAX Calculations in Power BI Desktop

-6. Design a Report in Power BI Desktop

-7. Enhance a Report in Power BI Desktop

-8. Create a Power BI Dashboard

-9. Perform Data Analysis in Power BI Desktop

-10. Enforce Row-Level Security

 ## Lab objectives

 In this lab, you will perform:

 - Set Power BI Desktop options